TylerTemp/SaintsField/README.md

 **3.36.5**

 1. UI Toolkit: `ShowInInspector` can now edit a dictionary
-2. Fix a critical issue that when a field is inherenced from a `List<,>` or `IReadOnlyList<,>`, some field drawer will recongize its element type wrong and fail (e.g. auto getters)
+2. Fix a critical issue that when a field is inherited from a `List<,>` or `IReadOnlyList<,>`, some field drawer will recognize its element type wrong and fail (e.g. auto getters)
 3. UI Toolkit: fix some fallback drawer can not display a correct label [#176](https://github.com/TylerTemp/SaintsField/issues/176)
+4. Fix AnimatorParam won't work if the target is inside a prefab which is not loaded into memory by Unity

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.